 Choosing the right mouse and surface is entirely up to your preference.
 What we recommend is that you find a mouse, where you have the option to change the DPI/CPI settings.
-Try some different and choose the one that gives you most comfort.
-I don’t like if a mouse has too many buttons.
-Popular brands are SteelSeries, Razor, Logitech, ROCCAT, Corsair, Madcatz, Cooler Master etc.
+Try some different and choose the one that gives you the most comfort.
+I don’t like it if a mouse has too many buttons.
+Popular brands are SteelSeries, Razer, Logitech, ROCCAT, Corsair, Madcatz, Cooler Master etc.

 When it comes to the surface I personally prefer a BIG cloth mouse pad.
 Why?
 Because when you play with a low mouse sensitivity you need to move your mouse A LOT.
-The before mentioned brands also makes some good mousepads.
+The before mentioned brands also make some good mousepads.
 I use the SteelSeries QCK+ which is 450x400x2mm.
-I prefer cloth pads compared to steel or glass mousepads, because these tends to get cold and uncomfortable to use.
+I prefer cloth pads compared to steel or glass mousepads because these tend to get cold and uncomfortable to use.

-After analyzing pro players and reading up on the latest reviews, we have made a list with recommendations for mices and mousepads.
+After analyzing pro players and reading up on the latest reviews, we have made a list of recommendations for mice and mousepads.
 Please note that the gear is in random order and individual preferences play a big part in choosing the right gear.
 There are so many brands making great gear targeted towards gamers, so we have cut out a lot of.
 This list is just to give you some inspiration.
-That said, all our recommendations is some of the most used an recognized by several pro CS:GO players currently in the scene.
+That said, all our recommendations are some of the most used and recognized by several professional CS:GO players currently in the scene.

-As well as with mices, personal preferences is a big part of choosing the right mousepad.
+As well as with mice, personal preference is a big part of choosing the right mousepad.
 Here is a small list of recommendations.

 If you want to learn more about what settings and gear pro players are using, head over to Pro Player Settings.

 TL;DR (Too Long Didn’t Read)

 - Windows sensitivity: 6/11, enhance pointer precision: off.